 By the late 1920s, bank failures and the onset of the Great Depression disrupted the corporation’s finances, but the cemetery remained popular among the black elite.
 A series of sales left it in the hands of the UK Corporation by 1973, under the same ownership as that of Evergreen Cemetery.
 By that point, time and vandalism had taken their toll.
 Into the 1990s, national attention to the site prompted the city to make occasional cleanup efforts, while the private owner employed a small work crew.
 Through it all, families continued to visit the site to take care of individual plots as best they could, as with the longtime efforts of David Harris as well as congregants from Richmond’s Sixth Mount Zion Baptist Church.
 In 2003, Veronica Davis offered an important history of the cemetery in Here I Lay My Burdens Down.

-In late 2018 a volunteer effort to clear the dumping and overgrowth began, spearheaded by a local elementary school teacher Kathleen Dooley Harrell, and the group has made significant progress.
-Henrico County and Richmond city crews have assisted this effort.
+In late 2018 a volunteer effort to clear the dumping and overgrowth began, spearheaded by elementary school teacher Kathleen Dooley Harrell.
+Henrico County and Richmond city crews assisted this effort.
 Soon they were joined by real estate broker and Maggie Walker High School alumnus Marvin Harris.
 Previously, Harris had successfully re-started volunteers’ reclamation of Evergreen Cemetery in 2016.
 In 2020, Harris launched a GoFundMe campaign to raise money for the purchase of Woodland Cemetery from the Entzminger family, survivors of the UK Corporation.
-Harris’s nonprofit foundation, the Evergreen Restoration Foundation (later renamed the Woodland Restoration Foundation), successfully acquired Woodland later that year with assistance from Henrico County.
+Harris’s nonprofit foundation, the Woodland Restoration Foundation (previously named the Evergreen Restoration Foundation) successfully acquired Woodland later that year with assistance from Henrico County.
 Today Woodland Cemetery is listed as “full,” but its significant history and new ownership promise a new beginning.

 Podcast for Joseph K. Banian (World War II veteran), 1925-1995, by Wolfgang Boger and Michael Emswiller: